-When his GP found out, they wrote a letter on his behalf saying he should be shielding however, without the official government letter, Ian and his wife were unable to get supermarket grocery deliveries to their home in Walton.
+When his GP found out, they wrote a letter on his behalf saying he should be shielding however, without the official government letter, he was unable to get supermarket grocery deliveries to his home in Liverpool.

-“I know from when I had chemo that eating fresh fruit and veg was really important, but going to the shops was a massive risk for us.
+“I knew from when I had chemo that eating fresh fruit and veg was really important, but going to the shops was a massive risk.

-“Without The Brain Charity offering help and support, there would have been times we wouldn’t have had food on the table.”
+“Without The Brain Charity offering help and support, there would have been times I wouldn’t have had food on the table.”

 In his earlier life, Ian worked for a dog charity in Greece and has recently adopted a seven-year-old Staffordshire Bull Terrier called Missy from a rescue shelter.

-His wife has bought him a specialist lead that attaches to his waist as he can’t feel Missy pulling on a normal hand lead.
+He has a specialist lead that attaches to his waist as he can’t feel Missy pulling on a normal hand lead.

 He said: “The Brain Charity has literally been a lifeline.